RS49347_Criminology Session

 • Criminal Justice Journalist

-While the above list highlights many careers directly related to criminology and policing, the analytical, communication, and problem-solving skills acquired during such a degree can also be valuable in a wide range of other professions.
-As with many fields, gaining practical experience through internships, volunteering, or part-time jobs can significantly enhance job prospects after graduation.
+While the above list highlights many careers directly related to criminology and policing, the analytical, communication and problem-solving skills acquired while studying this degree can also be applied in a wide range of other professions.
+As with many fields, gaining practical experience through internships, volunteering or part-time jobs can significantly enhance job prospects after graduation.

 Careers and Employability aims to deliver a service which is inclusive, impartial, welcoming, informed and tailored to your personal goals and aspirations, to enable you to develop as an individual and contribute to the business and community in which you will live and work.

 We are here to help you plan your future, make the most of your time at University and to enhance your employability.
 We provide access to part-time jobs, extra-curricular employability-enhancing workshops and offer practical one-to-one help with career planning, including help with CVs, applications and mock interviews.
-We also deliver group sessions on career planning within each course and we have a wide range of extensive information covering graduate jobs and Careers and Employability.
+We also deliver group sessions on career planning within each course, and we have a wide range of extensive information covering graduate jobs and postgraduate study.